Underwater Volcano Experiment

 3. Add a couple of drops of food coloring in the small container.

 4. Fill the small container with hot water.
-Since the water is hot, the food coloring should spread out and mix without you stirring.
+Since the water is hot, the food coloring should spread out and mix on its own without you stirring.
 But if you are finding the food coloring not mixing in the hot water, feel free to stir with a chopstick.

 Underwater Volcano Setup

 5. While keeping the container upright, gently release the small container in the large container.
-Tip: We actually practiced this a few times with just room temperature water before attempting this experiment.
+Tip: We actually practiced this a few times with just room-temperature water before attempting the experiment.

 6. Watch the colored water erupt from the small container like a volcano!